-The second year of the program focuses on server administration, virtualization, and cloud computing concepts.
-Students learn how to install, configure and manage servers in a virtualized environment.
-The curriculum offers the technologies necessary to pass the Microsoft Certified Technology Specialist (MCTS), Microsoft Certified Information Technology Professional (MCITP), and VMware Certified Professional (VCP) certifications.
+The second year of the program focuses on server administration, database administration, virtualization and cloud computing concepts.
+Students learn how to securely install, configure and manage servers in a virtualized environment.
+The curriculum provides skills to help prepare students for the Microsoft Technology Associate (MTA), VMware Certified Professional (VCP), EMC Storage Administrator, CompTIA A+, Network+, Linux+, and Server+ certifications.

 Students in this program must: